Hoshikara/LucidWave/README.txt

 - If you want to use one background for every chart, place all desired background files inside /backgrounds/fallback and make sure 'fallback' is the only folder inside 'backgrounds'

-- Custom laser/track colors not supported, check this link for other available colors
+- Custom laser/track colors not supported, check this link for other available colors: TBA

 --------------------------------------------------------------------------------

 Changelog:

-January 11, 2020
+January 12, 2020

 - New laser alert animations

-- New song transitions for portrait and landscape
+- New song and gameplay exit transitions for portrait and landscape

 - New visualizer and banner animation

+- New sound effects

 - Moved optional laser/track colors to google drive to free up space